- Visit Santiago's artsy and upscale neighbors of Valparaiso and Viña del Mar

 You'll then arrive at Laguna Amarga, notable for the alkaline waters that result in its surface being so glassy and attractive.
 Also here is a stunning view of the Paine Massif.
-You'll stop nearby at another lagoon called Blanquillos—this one a natural habitat for endemic birds like ducks, black-necked swans, and geese.
-The hike continues to a rocky outcropping where you can see 20 cave paintings that date back about 6,000 years.
-You'll follow the path up to the Sarmiento Lake gatehouse where you'll enjoy a box lunch and a peaceful respite from the day's exertions.
+Stop nearby at another lagoon called Blanquillos—a natural habitat for endemic birds like ducks, black-necked swans, and geese—then continue to a rocky outcropping where you can see 20 cave paintings that date back about 6,000 years.
+Follow the path up to the Sarmiento Lake gatehouse, where you'll enjoy a box lunch and a peaceful respite from the day's exertions.
 In the afternoon, begin the hike back to your lodgings in Torres del Paine.

-Day 11: Torres del Paine to Santiago
+Day 11: Transfer to Punta Arenas, Fly to Santiago

-Day 12: Fly from Santiago to Easter Island
+Day 12: Fly to Easter Island

 Day 13: Easter Island: Rapa Nui Full-Day Tour